-The Group had no borrowing at 31 March 2018.
-The Group is proactive in managing its debt and overall funding and has recognised the need to borrow in the future to invest in infrastructure and capital assets.
+The Group is proactive in managing its debt and overall funding and has recognised the need to borrow to invest in infrastructure and capital assets.
 The ongoing need to make investments to respond to national requirements continues, as does the need to kit and equip officers and staff to enable them to be as effective and productive as possible.
 The Group has therefore adopted an approach of continuing with major investments and replacement projects as a long-term strategic view of policing delivery has been taken.